Winston-Salem’s culinary history is so rich, we serve it up one trail at a time…

 - Roll to infinite thinness on board.

-- Bake on greased cookie sheets in moderate oven, 375˚, for a very few minutes or just until they begin to brown.
+- Bake on greased cookie sheets in a moderate oven, 375˚, for a very few minutes or just until they begin to brown.

 *These recipes call for a hefty quantity of ingredients and produce batches and batches of cookies.
 If you’re considering whipping up a batch yourself, we recommend that you consider reducing the recipes by half.